From the publisher:

 Oh, just as an added bonus, Tom Hanks reads the audiobook.
 Makes me want to give it a listen now!

 THE DUTCH HOUSE by Ann Patchett.
 Harper; 1st edition (September 24, 2019).
 ISBN 978-0062963673.
 352p.

 This entry was posted on Thursday, November 21st, 2019 at 8:00 AM and is filed under Book Reviews, Fiction, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.